baigsf/baigsf/README.md

 👋 About Me

-    🎓 Second-year university student majoring in cybersecurity/software dev 💼 DevSecOps intern, passionate about cybersecurity and automation 📚 Actively learning and building skills in DevSecOps and IT security
+    🎓 Second-year university student majoring in cybersecurity/software dev 💼 DevSecOps intern, passionate about cybersecurity
+    📚 Actively learning and building skills in DevSecOps and IT security